wellcometrust/grants_tagger/README.md

   --split-data / --no-split-data  flag on whether to split data in same way as
                                   was done in train  [default: True]

-  --parameters TEXT               stringified parameters for model evaluation,
-                                  if any

   --config PATH                   path to config file that defines arguments --help                          Show this message and exit.
 ```